Polygala cruciata L.

 Basis for Listing

-Polygala cruciata is a small, conspicuous plant that occurs primarily in the Atlantic and Gulf coastal plains but has scattered and infrequent occurrences inland.
-There is a discrete, secondary range in the Great Lakes region that is disjunct from the main range.
+Polygala cruciata (cross-leaved milkwort) is a small inconspicuous plant that occurs primarily in the Atlantic and Gulf coastal plains but has scattered and infrequent occurrences inland.
+There is a discrete secondary range in the Great Lakes region (including Minnesota) that is disjunct from the main range (Peattie 1922).
 This isolated range is likely a relict of a larger continuous range that existed shortly after deglaciation.
-Populations in the Great Lakes region have always been small and scattered, but have recently suffered significant declines resulting from habitat loss.
+Populations in the Great Lakes region have always been small and scattered but have recently suffered significant declines resulting from habitat loss.